ASFOpenSARlab/opensarlab-docs/docs/user-guides/class_notebooks_best_practices.md

 ---

-## Set The Notebook Metadata to Use the Correct Environment
+## Set the Notebook Metadata to Use the Correct Environment

 1. Open your notebook, change into your conda environment's kernel, and save the notebook.
 1. Push the update to your notebook repository.